-The term crowdsourcing was coined by Wired correspondent Jeff Howe, in a 2006 article titled The Rise of Crowdsourcing, where he described how a crowd of people might use their spare time to help in solving problems or creating content, or in addressing other issues that a single person or organization might have difficulties addressing on their own.
-Could a search engine effectively rely upon searchers to help clean up web spam in search results?
+Wired correspondent Jeff Howe coined the term crowdsourcing, in a 2006 article titled The Rise of Crowdsourcing, where he described how a crowd of people might use their spare time to help in solving problems or creating content, or in addressing other issues that a single person or organization might have difficulties addressing on their own.
+For example, could a search engine effectively rely upon searchers to help clean up web spam in search results?

-What if search engines added a “feedback” button to every page that they showed in search results where searchers could report pages in those results as web spam?
-Or, if they added a spam button to their toolbar that searchers could click upon to indentify pages they found through a search as spam?
+What if search engines added a “feedback” button to every page that they showed in search results where searchers could report pages in those results as webspam?
+Or, if they added a spam button to their toolbar that searchers could click upon to identify pages, they found through a search as spam?

 Would such a system help search engines provide better search results?
-Would people abuse such a system by identifying pages as web spam when they really aren’t?
-Could the search engines use other information in addition to aggregated spam resports from searchers to identify web spam?
+Would people abuse such a system by identifying pages as webspam when they really aren’t?
+Could the search engines use other information in addition to aggregated spam reports from searchers for web spam identification?

-A patent filing from Microsoft describes a way that they might identify web spam by combining information from searchers about pages with information gathered from an automated system for identifying web spam.
+A patent filing from Microsoft describes how they might identify webspam by combining information from searchers about pages with information gathered from an automated system for identifying web spam.
 The combined information could be used to penalize pages in search results that have been identified as spam.

-Before digging into the approach described in Microsoft’s patent application, I thought it might be interesting to look at how each of the search engines presently allow searchers to identify pages that they might consider web spam.
+Before digging into the approach described in Microsoft’s patent application, I thought it might be interesting to look at how each of the search engines presently allows searchers to find pages that they might consider web spam identification.

 Google has a “Dissatisfied?
-Help us improve” link at the bottoms of search results pages that you can use to report web spam.
+Help us improve” link at the bottom of search results pages that you can use for web spam identification.
 Instead, the page asks people who click upon it for feedback on a wider range of topics, listing the following as choices:

 - I couldn’t find the desired page.